-A01 Recall, select and deploy historical knowledge appropriately and effectively.
+AO1 Recall, select and deploy historical knowledge appropriately and effectively.
 Marks Level 6 Demonstrates detailed and accurate historical knowledge that is entirely relevant.
 18-20 Level 5 Demonstrates detailed and mostly accurate historical knowledge that is mainly relevant.
 15-17 Level 4 Demonstrates mostly relevant and accurate knowledge.
 12-14 Level 3 Demonstrates generally accurate and relevant knowledge.
 9-11 Level 2 Demonstrates some accurate and relevant knowledge.
 5-8 Level 1 Demonstrates limited knowledge.
 1-4 Level 0 Demonstrates no relevant historical knowledge.
 0

 Question Answer Marks

 1 The Origins of the First World War 40

 Interpretation/Approach

-This is an interpretation that implicates almost all of the Powers, because of their inability/unwillingness to address the international problems caused by nationality.
-However, they did not seek war, indeed it took them by surprise.
-The main interpretation, then, is that the problem of nationality was the underlying cause of war, but that when war came in 1914 it was unplanned and unexpected.
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-Candidates may see this interpretation as pre-Fischer in its avoidance of placing blame solely on Germany, and in its focus on a broader explanatory factor than individual national culpability.
+The main interpretation is that there are degrees of responsibility for bringing about war in 1914 with blame shared by Serbs, Austria (Berchtold) and Germany, but that nobody intended to cause a general European war.
+Showing complete understanding of the Interpretation will involve discussion of both these aspects, including explanation of how degrees of blame are apportioned.
+They are all responsible, but some more than others, and the relative degrees of responsibility must be explained.
+This is an interpretation that sees shared blame amongst the key actors of 1914 and argues that some aspects of blame (sins of commission) are more significant than others (sins of omission).
+It implicates Germany, Austria, and Serbia alike, but sees Berchtold as most to blame.
+Seeing any single actor or nation as being solely to blame would not be accurate.
+This is a traditional, diplomatic explanation, looking at the July Crisis, rather than at background, 'enabling' factors, and seeing a major war as being unintended.

-Glossary : Early post-First World War interpretations tended to blame Germany, but quickly a reaction against this occurred, with a variety of interpretations blaming other nations.
+Glossary : Early post-WW1 interpretations tended to blame Germany, but quickly a reaction against this occurred, with a variety of interpretations blaming other nations.
 This may be termed revisionism.
-The turning point in the historiography was Fischer's work of the early 1960s which went back to blaming Germany, sometimes known as anti-revisionism.
-Since then there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc., with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.
+The turning point in the historiography was Fischer's work of the early 1960s which went back to blaming Germany - sometimes known as anti-revisionism.
+Since then, there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc., with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.